Ohubabs/DB-Pipeline/README.md

 # DB-CI-CD
-Create a CI/CD pipeline to deploy a Java SpringApp by setting up an EKS cluster then deploying jenkins into it
+Create a CI/CD pipeline to deploy applications using Terraform, Jenkins, Docker, and Kubernetes.